Does Rhode Island have minimum car insurance requirements?

 What is the cost of Rhode Island car insurance?

 In 2020, the average Progressive liability-only auto insurance policy in Rhode Island cost $199 per month.** What you pay for car insurance can depend on several factors, including your age, ZIP code, driving history, and more.
 Take a look at what else can impact your car insurance rate.

-Yes.
-Progressive offers a range of discounts, including:
+Progressive offers a range of discounts to lower Rhode Island auto insurance costs, including: